Mavericks vs. Pelicans Prediction & Picks - November 12

 - The Mavericks rank 17th in the NBA with 25 assists per game.

-- Dallas ranks third-best in the NBA by averaging only 12.3 turnovers per game.
+- Dallas ranks third-best in the NBA by averaging just 12.3 turnovers per game.
 In terms of forced turnovers, it ranks 14th in the league (14.3 per contest).

-- In terms of three-point shooting, it's been a dominant stretch for the Mavericks, who are draining 17.2 threes per game (best in NBA) and shooting 40.3% from three-point land (best).
+- When it comes to three-point shooting, things are clicking for the Mavericks, who are sinking 17.2 three-pointers per game (best in NBA) and shooting 40.3% from beyond the arc (best).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.